 I hope even if you are a cauliflower

 hater disliker, that you will give this soup a try.
-I’ve made it for luncheons with a large salad like my Sweet Maple Apple Pecan Salad and a loaf of crusty bread; it’s also wonderful as a lighter dinner with just the soup, some sliced veggies and a dinner roll (try my Oatmeal Dinner Rolls from last weeks post) or this Beer Bread goes great with it as well.
+I’ve made it for luncheons with a large salad like my Sweet Maple Apple Pecan Salad and a loaf of crusty bread; it’s also wonderful as a lighter dinner with just the soup, some sliced veggies and a dinner roll (try my Oatmeal Dinner Rolls or this Beer Bread goes great with it as well.

 Like this recipe?
 Try these other chilly weather recipes as well: